ant0ine/go-json-rest/README.md

 -----------
 - Implemented as a `net/http` Handler.
 This standard interface allows combinations with other Handlers.
 - Fast URL routing.
 It implements the classic route description syntax using a fast and scalable trie data structure.
+- Test package to help writing tests for the API.
 - Optional /.status endpoint for easy monitoring.
 - Examples